International Exhibition of Calligraphy: Exhibitions

 Repin State Academic Institute of Painting Sculpture and Architecture hosted the I International Exhibition of Calligraphy on September 16–21, 2008.
 On the first day, more than 500 people visited it even before the official opening.480 works from 26 states were presented.
 In total, over 700 works were submitted for the exhibition.

 More than 20 lectures and workshops from Russian and foreign artists were held during the five days of the Exhibition.
 The exhibition boasted with the presence of 40 renowned international calligraphers.

-Interesting facts

-The welcome book was to be posted an entry in with ink and quill.

-All female visitors on the last day of the Exhibition were presented with white roses.

-Visitors of the event included a just-married couple and a group of cadets.